wds4/tribal-tapestry/essays/bookJustification/introduction/rules.md

 ## Fifth Rule

-The Problematization of any unproblematic idea or concept is a virtue when in service to the tribal narrative fiction.
+The *Problematization* of an (otherwise unproblematic, per the standard mode) idea or concept is a virtue when in service to the tribal narrative fiction.

 A common pattern is to equivocate between the following two stances:
 - Of course X is true, and with very good justification.
 How can you be so blind to the justification?